infrahq/infra/docs/reference/cli-reference.md

 ## `infra keys add`

-Create an access key for authentication
+Create an access key

+### Synopsis

+Create an access key.
+Only machine identities are supported at this time.

 ```
-infra keys add ACCESS_KEY_NAME MACHINE_NAME [flags]
+infra keys add KEY IDENTITY [flags]
 ```

 ### Examples

 ```

-# Create an access key for the machine "bot" called "first-key" that expires in 12 hours and must be used every hour to remain valid
+# Create an access key named 'key1' that expires in 12 hrs
-infra keys add first-key bot --ttl=12h --extension-deadline=1h
+$ infra keys add key1 machineA --ttl=12h

 ```